Note: Unfortunately, my favourite chai shop in the city, Elchi, closed its doors in 2022.

 The chai tea that most of us in North America have grown to know is the stuff that comes in a concentrated sugar pump at Starbucks for our lattes or in a tea bag you buy at your local grocery store or tea shop.
 Although I admit, I do love this version of chai tea, it isn’t authentic and is nothing like what the real thing tastes like.

-A couple years ago I went to India and had my first taste of the real thing.
+A couple of years ago I went to India and had my first taste of the real thing.
 Steaming hot chai served on every street corner brewed with black tea and a mixture of beautiful spices and herbs with creamy milk.
-This beverage is said to date back 5,000 years and the mix of cardamom, ginger, cloves, cinnamon and black peppercorns (the most common ingredients) creates a spicy and delicious taste that comforts your soul.
+This beverage is said to date back 5,000 years and the mix of cardamom, ginger, cloves, cinnamon, and black peppercorns (the most common ingredients) creates a spicy and delicious taste that comforts your soul.

 So when I returned back from India with a chai recipe at hand, I was excited to make the authentic, real deal tea at home.
 A little taste of India in Toronto.
 However, sadly, I could never get it to taste like what I had back in India.
 I quickly gave up and just accepted the only way I’d get the real thing is if I returned back to India itself.